lloyd-noll/primUR/README.md

 testing using species specific genomic regions.
 ## Introduction
-Marker discovery often relies on prior knowledge of potential marker genes, Simple Sequence Repeats (SSR) or Single Nucleotide Polymorphisms (SNPS).
+Marker discovery often relies on prior knowledge of potential marker genes, Simple Sequence Repeats (SSR) or Single Nucleotide Polymorphisms (SNPs).
 Species specific genomic regions serve as ideal candidates for diagnostic markers. `dima` combines a multitude of bioinformatic tools to automate the workflow of diagnostic marker discovery from the discovery of unique genomic regions of the target